turbot/tailpipe-plugin-gcp/docs/sources/gcp_storage_bucket.md

 ---
-title: "Source: gcp_storage_bucket - Collect logs from GCP Storage Buckets"
+title: "Source: gcp_storage_bucket - Collect logs from GCP Storage buckets"
-description: "Allows users to collect logs from GCP Storage Buckets."
+description: "Allows users to collect logs from GCP Storage buckets."
 ---

-# Source: gcp_storage_bucket - Collect logs from GCP Storage Buckets
+# Source: gcp_storage_bucket - Collect logs from GCP Storage buckets

-A GCP Storage Bucket is a cloud storage resource used to store objects like data files and metadata.
-It serves as a central repository for logs from GCP services such as Audit Logs, VPC Flow Logs, Cloud Functions, and more.
+A GCP Storage bucket is a cloud storage resource used to store objects like data files and metadata.
+It serves as a central repository for logs from GCP services such as audit logs, VPC Flow Logs, Cloud Functions, and more.

-Using this source, you can collect, filter, and analyze logs stored in GCP Storage Buckets, enabling system monitoring, security investigations, and compliance reporting.
+Using this source, you can collect, filter, and analyze logs stored in GCP Storage buckets, enabling system monitoring, security investigations, and compliance reporting.

 Most GCP tables define a default `file_path` for the `gcp_storage_bucket` source, so if your GCP logs are stored in default log locations, you don't need to override the `file_path` argument.

 ## Example Configurations

-### Collect Audit Logs
+### Collect audit logs

-Collect Audit Logs for all projects and regions.
+Collect audit logs for all projects.

 ```hcl
 connection "gcp" "logging_account" {